ToplinkGlobalCollege/2025-PRO-TLGC-CATALYST-TEAM/README.md

 This engineering documentation contains the technical materials and design specifications of the autonomous vehicle robot model developed for the Philippine Robotics Olympiad 2025 Future Engineers Competition.

 # Content
 **control**- This folder contains the scripts to control motors, and sensors on the EV3.
-Enables basic to advanced movement like line following or turning.

 **docs**- This folder contains documentation like the robot’s architecture, programming flow, and assembly instructions.
 Helps others understand our EV3 robot.